TavoloPerUno/py_visualize_accelerometry/App start-up.md

 Follow the instructions below to configure python environment, start dask cluster on Gardner to process large accelerometry files & start wave visualization app.

 # Download/ set up files
-You can ignore this section if you choose to use the folder `/gpfs/data/schumm-lab/rcg/codebase/py_visualize_accelerometry`.
-I would not recommend this option if you foresee your team members using the app simultaneously.

 Clone this repository to your user folder within a labshare.
 ```